Peru–Chile Trench: Oceanography

 Most of the time, the trade winds drive surface waters offshore near the equator, driving the Humboldt Current from the tip of southern Chile to northern Peru.
 This current is associated with upwelling of deep, nutrient-rich water off the coast of Peru.
 At times, El Niño disrupts the usual wind pattern and lessens the upwelling.
 The consequent loss of nutrient causes fish kills.

 Biology

 In 2018, three new species of snailfish were discovered thriving in the depths of the Atacama Trench.

+In 2023, a predatory crustacean was discovered in the Atacama Trench.

 Associated seismicity

-The subduction of the Nazca Plate below the South American Plate along the Chile-Peru Trench is associated with numerous earthquakes.
+The subduction of the Nazca plate below the South American plate along the Chile-Peru Trench is associated with numerous earthquakes.
 Several of these earthquakes are notable for their size, associated tsunamis, and landslides.